 Based on information provided by the Corporation for National Community Service, we estimate the value of volunteer service that Operation Clean Sweep has provided to New Bedford to be over $638,000.
 Generous donors of In-Kind goods and services total many thousands of dollars as well.
 OCS was the recipient of new grant in 2012 from the Community Foundation, for which we are very grateful, to help fund our Educational Programs.
 The United Way’s Community Building Mini-Grant Program, fundraisers and monetary contributions have helped us to purchase the tools and supplies necessary for education, advocacy and organized cleanups.

 The Team members of OCS are proud of our work and appreciate that we have attained such success with your help and support.
 Thank you so very much.

 Show that you support the efforts of Operation Clean Sweep ~ join the Operation Clean Sweep Team!

 Until next time, Keep Your Little Part of the World, Clean!

 Tips on keeping your neighborhood clean

-Put trash out on your designated trash day in tied trash bags,place it in a barrel, then Put a lid on it!
+- Put trash out on your designated trash day in tied trash bags and place it in your covered barrel.